AdaSzi/AttinyRDSradio/README.md

 ## Notes

-This program will only fit on Attiny85 because it uses 8190 Bytes of Attiny85`s 8192 Bytes of memory
+This program only fits on Attiny85 because it uses 8190 Bytes of Attiny85`s 8192 Bytes of memory

-Set clock of Attiny85 to 16 MHz
+Attiny85 has to run 16 MHz